jaredwray/keyv/packages/keyv-test-suite/README.md

 ## Example

-Take a look at [keyv-redis](https://github.com/lukechilds/keyv-redis) for an example of an existing storage adapter using `@keyv/test-suite`.
+Take a look at [keyv-redis](https://github.com/jaredwray/keyv-redis) for an example of an existing storage adapter using `@keyv/test-suite`.

 ## License

-MIT © Luke Childs
+MIT © Jared Wray & Luke Childs